-Near-field reflections can also occur from your back wall (the wall behind the listening position).
-If your listening position is close to the back wall, these reflections can cause problems and confuse imaging quality.
+Near-field reflections can occur from your back wall (the wall behind the listening position).
+If your listening position is close to the back wall, these reflections can confuse imaging quality.
 It is better for the wall behind you to be absorptive than to be reflective.
-If you have a hard back wall and your listening position is close to it, experiment with devices that will absorb information (i.e. wall hangings and possibly even sound absorbing panels).
+If you have a hard back wall and your listening position is close to it, experiment with devices that absorb sound (i.e. wall hangings and possibly even sound absorbing panels).